BlinkID/blinkid-capacitor/README.md

 # BlinkID SDK Capacitor plugin

-This repository contains [Capacitor](https://capacitorjs.com) wrappers for BlinkID native SDKs ([iOS](https://github.com/BlinkID/blinkid-ios) and [Android](https://github.com/BlinkID/blinkid-android)).
+AI-driven ID scanning software for cross-platform apps built with Capacitor.
+Keep in mind that for full access to all features and functionalities, you’ll be better off using one of our native SDKs ([iOS](https://github.com/BlinkID/blinkid-ios) and [Android](https://github.com/BlinkID/blinkid-android)).
 Not all features of native SDKs are available.
-However, the wrapper is open source so you can add features that you need.
-For 100% of features and maximum control, consider using native SDKs.
+However, the wrapper is open source so you can add the features that you need.

+Depending on your use case you can choose the recognizer that fits your needs:

+* BlinkID recognizer
+	* Scans and extracts data from the front side of the document as well as any machine readable travel document (MRTD).
+View list of supported documents [here](https://github.com/BlinkID/blinkid-capacitor/blob/master/documentation/BlinkIDRecognizer.md)
+* BlinkID combined recognizer
+	* For scanning both sides of the supported document as well as any machine readable travel document.
+Passports and travel visas included.
+Here’s a [list of documents](https://github.com/BlinkID/blinkid-capacitor/blob/master/documentation/BlinkIDRecognizer.md) that you can scan with BlinkID.
+For more details about the extracted fields click [here](https://github.com/BlinkID/blinkid-capacitor/blob/master/documentation/BlinkIDRecognizerResult.md).
+* BlinkID IDBarcode recognizer
+	* Extract data from various barcodes found on identity documents.
+You can find a list of supported documents [here](https://github.com/BlinkID/blinkid-capacitor/blob/master/documentation/IdBarcodeRecognizer.md).

+Below, you'll find everything you need to add BlinkID in your Capacitor iOS or Android app ⬇️

 ## Minimum software requirements